The Armed Forces Covenant is a promise from the nation ensuring that those who serve or have served and their families, are treated fairly.

 Please contact email@example.com to discuss any bids you may wish to put forward in Surrey.

 Businesses, charitable, and public sector organisations of all sizes who wish to support the armed forces community can sign the covenant.
 You make your own promises on how you will demonstrate your support.

-More information on this and how to become a 'Forces Friendly Employer' can be found on the Armed Forces Covenant pages.
+More information on this and how to become a 'Forces Friendly Employer', including applying to the Employer Recognition Scheme awards, can be found on the Armed Forces Covenant pages.